The 8 kids handed Chelsea debuts by Frank Lampard & how they’ve fared

 The midfielder benefitted from Chelsea’s transfer ban and enjoyed a hugely impressive breakthrough campaign with the Blues in 2019-20, establishing himself as one of the first names on the team sheet.

-He has continued to flourish under Lampard’s successor, setting up the match-winner in the Champions League final and winning Chelsea’s Player of the Year award in 2020-21.
+He continued to flourish under Lampard’s successor Thomas Tuchel, setting up the match-winner in the Champions League final and winning Chelsea’s Player of the Year award in 2020-21.

-The England international now boasts more than 100 first-team appearances for Chelsea and recently became the youngest player to score 20 Premier League goals for the club.
+The England international now boasts more than 100 first-team appearances for Chelsea and last year became the youngest player to score 20 Premier League goals for the club.

 “I am very proud of Mason Mount but it’s all down to him in many respects,” Lampard told Coral in September 2021.
 “His quality, his attributes, how he applies himself in training and his work ethic is special.

 “He’s building his own story and I am part of that in that I gave him a chance and I’m definitely proud of that.”

 However, Mount’s future is currently up in the air.
 Contract renewal talks have reportedly broken down and according to insiders it’s increasingly likely that Mount departs Stamford Bridge this summer.
 Perhaps Lampard can talk him into staying?

 — Football on BT Sport (@btsportfootball) May 29, 2021